kjgoodrick/Crag-Finder/README.md

 ````
 jupyter notebook
 ````
 2.)
-Open the `Crag Finer.ipynb` File in the browser windows that opens
+Open the `Crag Finder.ipynb` File in the browser windows that opens

 3.)
 Run the first two cells and enter your Mountain Project API key when prompted